nemo-ufes/doce/docs/overview.md

                                 gufo:hasBeginPointInXSDDateTimeStamp "2009-08-17T14:24:00-03:00"^^xsd:dateTimeStamp ;
                                 gufo:hasEndPointInXSDDateTimeStamp "2009-08-17T14:24:00-03:00"^^xsd:dateTimeStamp .

 The following fragment shows the doce:Sample created in the sampling above.
 A doce:Sample represents a doce:SampledEntity.
-In this particular case, the sample entity is the Rio Doce (which is previously defined in doce with the URI doce:RioDoce).
+In this particular case, the sampled entity is the Rio Doce (which is previously defined in doce with the URI doce:RioDoce).

     :WaterSample314020-2017-1 rdf:type owl:NamedIndividual ,
                                     doce:SurfaceWaterSample ;